How Children Develop Friendships

 Around the age of four or five, children’s play becomes more complex.
 They enjoy pretend play (playing house or super heroes), board games, and active games.
 Some children like rough-and-tumble games.
 Other children may enjoy doing crafts together.
 Children are becoming more social at this age, and often prefer to play with other children of the same gender.
 They might also prefer certain personality types over others.

-- This can be the age when cliques and bullying behavior begin to emerge.
+- This can be the age when groups of friends begin to emerge.
 In a group setting, teach your child to be aware of others who might feel left out, and to be kind and friendly to everyone.
-Help your child understand that she doesn’t have to be best friends with everyone, but they can be kind and inclusive.
+Help your child understand that they have to be best friends with everyone, but they can be kind and inclusive.

 At this age, children still form friendships around activities and common interests.
 Active playground games, such as, “hide and go seek,” are nice for breaking the ice because they’re fun, engaging, and non-intimidating.
 Encourage your child’s social interaction at school, too.
 Get to know other families and plan get-togethers with them.
 Team sports and after-school clubs offer other opportunities for your child to make friends.

 How to help your elementary-age child make friends

 - One-on-one play dates generally work better than large groups, especially for more introverted children.
 Avoid situations with three children unless they’re all very good friends.
 Otherwise, one child almost inevitably gets left out.

 - Children don’t always intuitively know how to make friendships.
 Encourage your child to look around at school for other children who might be new, alone, or needing a friend.
 Tell your child to ask questions to get a conversation going.

 - Continue to make your child’s friends welcome in your home.